sosy-lab/benchexec/README.md

   you can now read the preprint of [Reliable Benchmarking: Requirements and Solutions](https://www.sosy-lab.org/~dbeyer/Publications/2017-STTT.Reliable_Benchmarking_Requirements_and_Solutions.pdf).
   In addition to the [previous version from SPIN'15](https://www.sosy-lab.org/~dbeyer/Publications/2015-SPIN.Benchmarking_and_Resource_Measurement.pdf), it also describes the container mode and how to present result data.
+  We also provide a set of [overview slides](https://www.sosy-lab.org/research/prs/Current_ReliableBenchmarking.pdf).
 - BenchExec 1.9 adds a [container mode](https://github.com/sosy-lab/benchexec/blob/master/doc/container.md)
   that isolates each run from the host system and from other runs (disabled by now, will become default in BenchExec 2.0).